isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    subnets be specified in the database and that no subnets be specified in the configuration file.
-It is possible to specify the subnets in both places, but the subnets in the configuration file with overlapping ids and/or prefixes with the subnets from the database will be superseded by those from the database.
+It is possible to specify the subnets in both places, but the subnets in the configuration file with overlapping IDs and/or prefixes with the subnets from the database will be superseded by those from the database.

-Once the Kea server is configured, it starts periodically polling for the configuration changes in the database.
-The frequency of polling is controlled by the ``config-fetch-wait-time`` parameter, expressed in seconds; it is the period between the time when the server completed last polling (and possibly the local configuration update) and the time when it will begin polling again.
+Once the Kea server is configured, it starts periodically polling the database for configuration changes.
+The polling frequency is controlled by the ``config-fetch-wait-time`` parameter, expressed in seconds; it is the period between the time when the server completed its last poll (and possibly the local configuration update) and the time when it will begin polling again.
 In the example above, this period is set to 20 seconds.
 This means that after adding a new configuration into the database (e.g. adding a new subnet), it will take up to 20 seconds (plus the time needed to fetch and apply the new configuration) before the server starts using this subnet.
-The lower the ``config-fetch-wait-time`` value, the shorter the time for the server to react to the incremental configuration updates in the database.
-On the other hand, polling the database too frequently may impact the DHCP server's performance, because the server needs to make at least one query to the database to discover the pending configuration updates.
-The default value of the ``config-fetch-wait-time`` is 30 seconds.
+The lower the ``config-fetch-wait-time`` value, the shorter the time for the server to react to incremental configuration updates in the database.
+On the other hand, polling the database too frequently may impact the DHCP server's performance, because the server needs to make at least one query to the database to discover any pending configuration updates.
+The default value of ``config-fetch-wait-time`` is 30 seconds.

-The ``config-backend-pull`` command can be used to force the server to immediately poll the configuration changes from the database and avoid waiting for the next fetch cycle.
-The command was added in Kea release 1.7.1 for DHCPv4 and DHCPv6 servers.
+The ``config-backend-pull`` command can be used to force the server to immediately poll any configuration changes from the database and avoid waiting for the next fetch cycle.
+(This command was added in Kea release 1.7.1 for both DHCPv4 and DHCPv6 servers.)

-Finally, in the configuration example above, two hooks libraries are loaded.
+Finally, in the configuration example above, two hook libraries are loaded.
 The first, ``libdhcp_mysql_cb.so``, is the implementation of the Configuration Backend for MySQL.
 It must be always present when the server uses MySQL as the configuration repository.
-Failing to load this library will result in an error during the server configuration if the "mysql" database is selected with the ``config-control`` parameter.
+Failing to load this library will result in an error during the server configuration if the `"mysql"` database is selected with the ``config-control`` parameter.

-The second hooks library, ``libdhcp_cb_cmds.so``, is optional.
-It should be loaded when the Kea server instance is to be used for managing the configuration in the database.
+The second hook library, ``libdhcp_cb_cmds.so``, is optional.
+It should be loaded when the Kea server instance is to be used to manage the configuration in the database.
 See the :ref:`cb-cmds-library` section for details.
-Note that this hooks library is only available to ISC customers with a support contract.
+This hook library is only available to ISC customers with a paid support contract.

 .. _dhcp4-compatibility:

 Kea DHCPv4 Compatibility Configuration Parameters
 =================================================

-By default, Kea aims to follow the RFC documents to promote better standards compliance.
-However, there are buggy implementations out there that cannot be easily fixed or upgraded.
-Therefore Kea provides an easy to use compatibility mode for broken or non-compliant clients.
-For that purpose, flags have to be enabled in order to enable uncommon practices:
+ISC's intention is for Kea to follow the RFC documents to promote better standards compliance.
+However, many buggy DHCP implementations already exist that cannot be easily fixed or upgraded.
+Therefore, Kea provides an easy-to-use compatibility mode for broken or non-compliant clients.
+For that purpose, flags must be enabled to enable uncommon practices:

 .. code-block:: json